michaelmayer-hpe/Labs/Docker/README.md

 Answer the questions:
   1. Can you download a web page with wget in your container ?
 Why ?
 Which steps are needed now ?
 Why ?
   2. Can you connect back to your first container ?
-(Hint: use docker start to re-enable your dead container and docker attach to re-enter in it)
+(Hint: use **docker start** to re-enable your dead container and **docker attach** to re-enter in it)
+  3. Feel free to call the trainer if something is unclear or if you want to ensure you understand all points.

 # Configuring owncloud in a container